Klus3kk/Algorithm-Encyclopedia/README.md

 # Algorithms
-List of all algorithms made in C++, C, Kotlin, Go, Python and JavaScript.
+List of all algorithms made in C++, C, Go, Python and JavaScript.